As Tony walked down the spaceship ramp, he wondered, 'What have you got yourself into Tony?'

 'If I need to know, I will ask him.
 How much more to see and what sort of information do you need to learn from me?
 I gather that I am here for at most ten years unless if you run off earlier to form an adult meld,' Tony asked, 'For myself, one of the other jobs I need to do is build a vegetable garden to supply my needs.
 Because there are domestic animals, I will need to build a fence to safeguard it.'

 'How big would that need to be?'
 Junior asked enthusiastically, 'I can help, and there is a tractor.'

 'I have had some training.
 I will start small, and once I work out what crops I need, I can expand.
-For one person it shouldn't cover more than that garden bed over there,' Tony said, 'The grain crops I have seen so far I can mill to provide flour for bread, biscuits and breakfast cereal.'
+For one person it shouldn't cover more than that garden bed over there,' Tony said, 'The grain crops I have seen can be milled to provide flour for bread, biscuits and breakfast cereal.'

 'There is one such area close to your rooms, which has been set aside for that purpose.
 All it would need is a fence to keep out the herbivores, and we encourage birds to control the insects,' Junior said.

 'Should be Okay, take me there and show me the tractor and implements I can use; then I will work out a programme with the supplied seeds and construction materials,' Tony said.

 'There is another compartment around the curve,' Junior said, as he was looking forward to this sort of play.